-Section 2.2 You can end your membership during the Annual Enrollment Period
+Section 2.2 You can end your membership during the Annual Enrollment Period decide to change to a new plan, you can choose any of the following types of plans:

 You can end your membership during the Annual Enrollment Period (also known as the Annual Open Enrollment Period).
 During this time, review your health and drug coverage and decide about coverage for the upcoming year.